St Michael's Cathedral, Wollongong: Church

 What is now St Michael's Cathedral was originally constructed in 1859 as a church building.
 The church is a well proportioned stone Gothic building designed by Edmund Blacket to sit on the commanding hilltop site in the middle of Market Street, Wollongong.
 The Victorian Gothic Revival stone building has some aspects that were not typical of the standard rural parish designed by Blacket at the time, including bellcote and strong geometrical planning.

 It is located centrally along the Market Street axis on a hilltop and set within a rectangular shaped block of 7550 m2.

 The church has a remarkably geometric influence, the plan being completely symmetrical with balanced porches and transepts, and the plan being seven bays of 12 ft long by two bays of 12 ft wide.
 The building is more pretentious than country parish churches, and the octagonal bell cote distinguishes it from more common parish churches that feature a rectangular bell cote.

-The external stonework (sandstone) is in remarkably good condition, predominantly due to the severity of the detailing.
+The external sandstone is in remarkably good condition, predominantly due to the severity of the detailing.
 The interior has suspended timber floors, tongue and groove, which are generally sparrow-picked stone, with smooth faced stone around openings, indicating that the walls are not intended for render.
 The roof trusses sit on the unfinished stone block brackets.
 The reredos (panels behind the Holy Table) is fixed up against the internal stone wall.
 The windows to the nave and transepts all have Gothic paired "cusped lancets" with stained glass windows.

 The doors are generally double timber ledged framed doors with cover strip made to fit the Gothic arches.
 Ceilings are raked.
 The roof frame consists of trusses formed from an arch beam with the roofing material being slate.